evert/evert.github.com/_posts/2019/2019-11-29-json-links.md

 }
 ```

-HAL is technically both a sub- and superset of RFC8282, because it adds
+HAL links are technically both a sub- and superset of RFC8282, because it adds
 features such as 'templated' links, but it also explicitly allows colon `:`
 in relationship types.
 HAL calls these 'curies' but they are not compatible
-with W3C CURIES, and also shouldn't be used as such (they are not meant to
+with [W3C CURIES][10], and also shouldn't be used as such (they are not meant
-be expanded, yes this is confusing).
-HAL also officially doesn't have a
+to be expanded, yes this is confusing).
-`type` property.

 [Source](https://tools.ietf.org/html/draft-kelly-json-hal-00#section-5)

 ### Collection+JSON